 - Aim To review all patients prescribed dosulepin for suitability of deprescribing antidepressant therapy, switching to an alternative antidepressant or reducing the dose. - Dosulepin has a very small margin of safety between the (maximum) therapeutic dose and potentially fatal doses.
 Overdose is associated with a relatively high rate of mortality.
-Doses of 750 mg in adults and 15 mg/kg in children have been associated with fatalities as per a 2007 MHRA update. - Dosulepin features on PrescQIPP Bulletin 339.
-Low priority prescribing. - The BNF states that dosulepin is not recommended for the treatment of depression, due to the increased risk of fatality in overdose; and that when used, initiation should be by a specialist. - Dosulepin has an unfavourable cardiac profile, even within BNF dose guidelines. - Dosulepin should not be used as an anxiolytic, for neuropathic pain or for its sedative effects to aid sleep. - Dosulepin should not be stopped abruptly unless serious side effects have occurred. - Dosulepin is associated with a high anticholinergic burden.
+Doses of 750 mg in adults and 15 mg/kg in children have been associated with fatalities as per a 2007 MHRA update. - Dosulepin features on the PrescQIPP DROP-List as an item which is not recommended for prescribing in view of its unfavourable safety profile compared with other available antidepressant options. - The BNF states that dosulepin is not recommended for the treatment of depression, due to the increased risk of fatality in overdose; and that when used, initiation should be by a specialist. - Dosulepin has an unfavourable cardiac profile, even within BNF dose guidelines. - Dosulepin should not be used as an anxiolytic, for neuropathic pain or for its sedative effects to aid sleep. - Dosulepin should not be stopped abruptly unless serious side effects have occurred. - Dosulepin is associated with a high anticholinergic burden.